 I like to encourage dialogue instead of conflict among folks who’ve been diagnosed and used psych drugs regardless of how they feel about it…This is a piece I wrote a while ago…it’s always been appreciated by a large spectrum of folks both on and off meds.
-Everyone has a reason that makes a lot of sense in the context of their life experience for the positions that they hold about these issues.
-I suggest we widen our hearts to recognize this fact.
-And that it’s possible to come to terms with our experience in the context of our lives in such a way we no longer feel the need to try to force others to our point of view as we come to recognize there are many legitimate points of view.
-Sometimes contradictory “truths” can both be true.
+Everyone has a reason that makes sense in the context of their life experience for the positions that they hold..
+It’s possible to come to terms with our experience in such a way that we no longer feel the need to force others to our point of view.
+Sometimes contradictory “truths” are simultaneously valid.
 Living in a diverse community requires being able to hold ideas that we do not agree with with respect for paths we’ve not traveled.
 Our planet is now a diverse community and we need to deal with this reality in a big way.

 For everyone caught in the middle and on both ends too